 The leverage ratio is defined as the Tier 1 capital divided by the exposure measure, i.e. balance sheet and off-balance-sheet assets after certain restatements of derivatives, intragroup transactions, items deducted from the numerator, and off-balance-sheet items.
-At 31 December 2017, CCBL's leverage ratio stood at 35%.
+At 31 December 2018, CCBL's leverage ratio stood at 69%.

 CCBL aims to ensure that the leverage ratio always remains above the prescribed regulatory minimum, by actively monitoring and managing the quantity of capital and exposures within the Bank.
-The leverage ratio is monitored by ALCo on a monthly basis.